HEl-Farahaty/-LPCACC-/README.md

 # The Leeds Parallel Corpus of Arabic Countries' Constitutions
-is a funded project by the University of Leeds.
+The project is a funded  by the University of Leeds.
 It is of a collection of specialised parallel and monolingual legal corpora.

 This repository includes: